Before sending them out, ensure you read the following balikbayan box tips.

 Also, think of what items you are confident of sending through this door-to-door forwarded method.
 Highly valuable items may not be advisable; jewelry can easily be tucked inside your hand-carry baggage or can be delivered separately via more credible couriers to reduce the risk of losing them.

-(Side note: To startup operators of balikbayan boxes, word of mouth marketing is the most effective strategy so taking care of your clients will turn them into sales staff.)
+(Side note: To startup operators of balikbayan boxes, word of mouth marketing is the most effective strategy so taking care of your clients will help turn them into effective unpaid sales staff who will recommend your service to others.)

 Assume all things you will send are fragile